frank-olthuijsen/fhir-nuts-devdays/README.md

 # DevDays 2023: Nuts x FHIR

-This repo is part of the HL7 FHIR DevDays 2023 tutorial [FHIR x Nuts: How to combine FHIR and Nuts to create large-scale distributed networks for healthcare information exchange](https://www.devdays.com/share/?session=2975161).
+This repo is part of the [HL7 FHIR DevDays 2023](https://www.devdays.com/) tutorial [FHIR x Nuts: How to combine FHIR and Nuts to create large-scale distributed networks for healthcare information exchange](https://www.devdays.com/share/?session=2975161).

-The code in this repo is the outcome of the participation in the [Hackathon FHIR x NUTS bij HL7 Working Group meeting](https://www.youtube.com/watch?v=qeadC5w9oR4).
-As such, this code is by no means production ready.
+The code in this repo is the outcome of participating in the [Hackathon FHIR x NUTS bij HL7 Working Group meeting](https://www.youtube.com/watch?v=qeadC5w9oR4).
+As such, **this code is by no means production ready**.
 It is solely intended as a PoC.
+There are still a lot of security holes to plug.

-However, due to the complexity of setting up and interacting with multiple Nuts nodes and FHIR servers, I believe that this repo can be of value to anyone wanting to learn more about/get started with the **Toepassing op Nuts BgZ**.
+However, due to the complexity of setting up and interacting with multiple Nuts nodes and FHIR servers, I believe that this repo can be of value to anyone wanting to learn more about/get started with the **Toepassing op Nuts: BgZ**.

 The repo consists of:

 * 1 Docker compose file that sets up 2 Nuts nodes, 2 Firely Server instances using SQLite and one instance of Seq.
-* 1 exported Postman collection and 2 exported Postman environments for settings up the Nuts nodes and FHIR servers.
+* 1 exported Postman collection and 2 exported Postman environments for setting up the Nuts nodes and Firely Servers.
 * 1 Visual Studio solution containing a Firely Server plugin that handles both the sending and receiving of a referral using a notified pull.
 * This readme file containing detailed instructions on how to setup all of the above.

 This repo was tested on both Ubuntu and Windows 10.

+Part of the repo is based on the [Nuts network local repo](https://github.com/nuts-foundation/nuts-network-local) of the Nuts foundation.

 ## 1. Installation